Kint0Sens/interbtc-clients-cli/README.md

 - burn

 This project is a fork of the interlay/interbtc-clients.
 All the modifications are licensed under the Apache License, Version 2.0.
-See the LICENSE_PREMIUM_BOT file.
+See the LICENSE_CLI file.

 ### Project Repository
 https://github.com/Kint0Sens/interbtc-clients-cli
-The Premium BOT repository is a fork of the interlay/interbtc-clients.
-The PremiumBot code is available in the branch cli-1.12.0 (https://github.com/Kint0Sens/interbtc-clients-cli/tree/cli-1.12.0)
+The Command Line Tools repository is a fork of the interlay/interbtc-clients.
+The Command Line Tooks code is available in the branch cli-1.12.0 (https://github.com/Kint0Sens/interbtc-clients-cli/tree/cli-1.12.0)
 ### Video presentation
 https://youtu.be/5Iw7rOLqCpQ
 ## Overview